Tianshu Huang

 Teaching

-- April 2024 | Guest Lecture: Machine Learning + Edge
+- Guest Lecture Machine Learning + Edge•April 2024

 - CMU 18-649 Distributed Embedded Systems

-- Spring 2024 | TA: 18-661 Introduction to Machine Learning
+- Teaching Assistant 18-661 Introduction to Machine Learning•Spring 2024

 - Lecture: SVM I (SVM, Hinge Loss, Max-Margin)

-Lecture: SVM II (Duality, Kernel Trick, What Happened to SVMs?) - February 2023 | Guest Lecture: Federated Learning
+Lecture: SVM II (Duality, Kernel Trick, What Happened to SVMs?) - Guest Lecture Federated Learning•February 2023

 - Duke ECE/COMPSCI 654 Edge Computing

-- November 2022 | Guest Lecture: Machine Learning + Edge
+- Guest Lecture Machine Learning + Edge•November 2022

 - CMU 18-649 Distributed Embedded Systems

-- Spring 2022 | TA: 18-661 Introduction to Machine Learning
+- Teaching Assistant 18-661 Introduction to Machine Learning•Spring 2022

 - Lecture: Better and Faster Python

-Lecture: Pytorch (and how we got here) - Fall 2020 - Spring 2021 | TA: EE 351k Probability, Statistics and Random Processes
+Lecture: Pytorch (and how we got here) - Teaching Assistant EE 351k Probability, Statistics and Random Processes•Fall 2020 - Spring 2021

 - UT Austin (as undergraduate TA)